 Choosing a Plastic Surgeon

-In order to be a consultant in this demanding and highly competitive speciality in this country and become a full member of BAPRAS or BAAPS, individuals will generally have qualified as a doctor, then trained as a ‘general’ surgeon, obtaining higher professional qualifications as they progress.
+In order to be a Consultant in this demanding and highly competitive speciality in this country and become a full member of BAPRAS or BAAPS, individuals will generally have qualified as a doctor, then trained as a ‘general’ surgeon, obtaining higher professional qualifications as they progress.
 Ultimately after a lengthy ‘apprenticeship’ in a formal training programme, (Usually about 8 years for Plastic Surgery) surgeons sit a professional “exit” examination, administered by the Intercollegiate Board of Surgeons (covering the whole of the UK).
 This entitles them to have the letters FRCS (Plast) to be placed after their name.
-Thereafter surgeons are able to apply for entry on to the Specialist Register in Plastic Surgery with the General Medical Council (GMC).
+Thereafter surgeons are able to apply for entry onto the Specialist Register in Plastic Surgery with the General Medical Council (GMC).

-All of this lengthy process ensures the highest standards are maintained in the speciality so patients can be assured of the highest standards of professional care when seeing their chosen consultant.
+All of this lengthy process ensures the highest standards are maintained in the speciality, so patients can be assured of the highest standards of professional care when seeing their chosen consultant.

 My Practice Philosophy is quite simple – to provide the highest professional standards of care to my patients in a relaxed and efficient manner, in the best professional environment available.

 Mr Andy Pay graduated from St George’s Hospital, London in 1988.
-He trained in Plastic Surgery in Stoke Mandeville, Salisbury, Bristol and Oxford and received further specialist training in Cosmetic Surgery during a fellowship period at the Wellington Hospital, London.
+He trained in Plastic Surgery in Stoke Mandeville, Salisbury, Bristol and Oxford and received further specialist training in Cosmetic/Aesthetic Surgery during a fellowship period at the Wellington Hospital, London.